SaltyGoo/saltygoo.github.io/class/fi_cyclops.md

 ## Forge of the Gods
 As you gain this ability and every time you spend at least a [treasure](/2020/11/09/base-rules/) carousing, you forge one of the followings:

 - **Solid Lightning Bolt**: inflicts 1D20 damage when thrown, never misses, and reappears in your hand after.
 Each time it is thrown, its damage die shrinks by one size.
-Can be consumed as a Spell Dice.
+Can be thrown in the sky to summon a big thunderstorm within 10 minutes.
+This consumes the bolt.
 - **Giant Trident**: inflicts 1D12 damage.
 Can summon a horse- or hippocampus-drawn chariot which allows 4 people to teleport to an outdoors location you have visited in the past in any plane.
 Has 2 uses before turning into a puddle of water.
 - **Stygian Cap**: Protects from scrying.
 Allows its wearer to become invisible for 30 minutes.
 Each time it is used, the duration is reduced by 10 minutes.